Monncyann/Med-U1/README.md

 ## Acknowledgments

 - We would like to thank Qwen for releasing super-awesome Qwen-2.5 Models, and
-- [cmu-l3](https://github.com/cmu-l3/l1) and [fzppp](https://github.com/fzp0424/MT-R1-Zero) for codebase!
+- thanks [cmu-l3](https://github.com/cmu-l3/l1) and [fzppp](https://github.com/fzp0424/MT-R1-Zero) for codebase!
 This codebase is built on top of their work.

 ## Citation